 Beginner's Guide to Captioning

-- Benefits of captioning
+Benefits of closed captioning

-- How to add captions to videos
+How to publish captions on videos

 What are captions?

-Captions are text that has been time-synchronized with the audio track and appear on-screen while the video plays.
-They originated in the 1980s as an FCC mandate for broadcast television in the US.
-Captions display dialogue and describe relevant non-speech elements like sound effects and speaker identification that are necessary to the viewer's understanding of the video – especially if the viewer cannot hear the audio.
+The French Chef with Julia Child was the first show to air with open captions in 1972.
+By the 1980s, captions were mandated by the Federal Communications Commission (FCC) for all broadcast television in the U.S. The purpose of captions is to display dialogue and describe relevant non-speech elements (like sound effects and speaker identifications) that are necessary to a viewer's understanding – especially if the viewer cannot hear the audio.

 A Full Service Media Accessibility Solution

 3Play Media is an integrated media accessibility platform with patented solutions for closed captioning, transcription, live captioning, audio description, and localization.
 3Play is a thought leader in video accessibility, and is committed to providing free, educational resources like this one.